 Body mass index (BMI) is a method that is used to estimate whether an individual is a healthy weight by measuring weight in comparison to an individual’s height.
 Individuals who do not fall within a normal weight may be at risk for serious health conditions related to obesity.
 BMI is also an important factor in determining whether an individual is a good candidate for obesity surgery.
 Individuals who have a BMI of 35 or higher may be good candidates for obesity surgery at our practice.
 As the result of the FDA’s recent approval of LAP-BAND® System surgery for patients with a BMI of 30 or more, plus at least one serious health problem related to obesity, patients who meet that criteria may qualify as candidates for that specific procedure.
 Please use the calculator above to determine your BMI.

 It is important to understand that BMI is not always an accurate way to measure an individual’s body mass.
 Measuring BMI for children, elderly adults, and body builders, for example, may produce results that do not fall within the same scale that is used to measure other people.
-Therefore, it is best to meet with an experienced bariatric surgeon at the Kim Bariatric Institute to determine whether you are a good candidate for obesity surgery.
+Therefore, it is best to meet with an experienced bariatric surgeon at the DFW Bariatric Institute to determine whether you are a good candidate for obesity surgery.

 New Patient Information / Medical History

 Patients who are good candidates for obesity surgery must undergo a screening process in addition to other pre-surgery preparations.
-Dr. Kim, Dr. Holden, Dr. Manuel, Dr. Le and their team will evaluate the patient’s complete medical history, as well as perform routine lab work and other tests as necessary.
+Dr. Manuel Castro, Dr. Hien Le, and their team will evaluate the patient’s complete medical history, as well as perform routine lab work and other tests as necessary.
 Contact our practice to start the pre-surgery preparation process.
 To join the weight loss program and start the obesity surgery preparation process, patients must submit the following:

-Please read our frequently asked questions to learn more about becoming a patient of our practice.
+Please read our frequently asked questions page to learn more about becoming a patient of our practice.
 You can also find out how other patients have benefited from joining our program by browsing our before-and-after gallery or reading testimonials from actual patients.